 Duane M. (Skip) Gray – Albany, Oregon

 Skip Gray owns and operates a diversified crop production business that produces vegetable and flower seeds, processed vegetables, peppermint, hazelnuts and grass seed.
 He’s been a Farm Credit customer for 34 years and has served on the Salem Local Advisory Committee.
 He has also served as treasurer for the Specialty Seed Growers of Western Oregon; past chair of the Farm Service Agency County Committee; a member of the Government Affairs Committee of Albany Area Chamber of Commerce; past president of the Association of Agricultural Professional Executives; and a participant of The Executive Program for Agriculture Producers.
-Gray was elected in 2015; his term expires in 2020.
+Gray was re-elected in 2020; his term expires in 2025.

 Dave Hedlin – Mount Vernon, Washington